frcode/python-ibmdb-wiki/APIs.md

 **Description**

-Returns and sets the AUTOCOMMIT behavior of the specified connection resource.
+Returns and sets the AUTOCOMMIT behavior of the specified IBM_DBConnection.

 **Parameters**
-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection
 * value - One of the following constants:
     * `SQL_AUTOCOMMIT_OFF`
     * `SQL_AUTOCOMMIT_ON`